Undergraduate Services

 How do I appeal a grade in a course?

-Information regarding the policy on appealing a grade can be found here.
+Information regarding the policy on requesting relief for a grade can be found here.

 What time do classes end?